appreciated/vaadin-app-layout/README.md

 Notes:

 Every time you are updating the Addon to a new version you need to run a mvn install otherwise the designer and the scss compiler will continue to use the old theme.
-I do not recommend to include this job for jenkins builds, only for developement purposes.
+I do not recommend including this job for jenkins builds, only for developement purposes.
 To avoid pushing unecessary files to git you might want to add src/main/webapp/VAADIN/addons/ to your .gitignore.
 ````
  <plugin>
     <artifactId>maven-dependency-plugin</artifactId>